eduvo/s3log/README.md

 The `schedule` command will update the user crontab, that you can verify with `crontab -l`.
 In all s3log commands if you don't specify the config file with `-c`, it will use `config.yml`.

+Here is how it is supposed to work:

+* first install s3log, init a dir, tune up config file
+* launch a first download to grab all the files
+* it will download each file, append their content to the outputfile, then delete the downloaded file from the bucket
+* launch the schedule command to setup the cronjob, I like it every 5 minutes but it can be every minute if you want a real-time feeling
+* the subsequent downloads take 1 or 2s in my case
+* turn loglevel to debug for a while to verify that all goes according to the plan
+* turn loglevel back to info or warn depending to your need
+* go have a coffee and do something useful with your life

 ## Contributing

 1. Fork it